F-I-D-O/Manuals/manuals/Software Developement/Git.md

 - the repository origin must be set using the SSH URL of the repository (automatic if we use that URL when cloning)
 - If we want to use a private key for authentication, the remote repository server must have the corresponding record in the `.ssh/config` file (see the [SSH manual](../Security.md#setting-up-the-private-key-to-be-used-for-ssh-connection))
+- If we use `ssh-add` on Windows, we should setup Git to use the native `ssh` command instead of the bundled one:
+    ```bash
+    git config --global core.sshCommand "C:/Windows/System32/OpenSSH/ssh.exe"
+    ```